Poster abstract for HEI Annual Conference 2022

-Background and Objectives: An estimated 1.2 million yearly premature deaths in China are attributed to air pollution.
-Improving air quality has become a policy priority in China.
-One of many programs is an ambitious plan to transition up to 70% of all households in northern China away from highly-polluting coal heating stoves.
-To meet this target the Beijing municipal government announced a two-pronged program that designates coal-restricted areas and simultaneously offers large subsidies to night-time electricity rates and for the purchase and installation of electric-powered, air-source heat pumps to replace traditional coal-heating stoves.
-The program is being rolled out on a village-by-village basis and variability in when the policy is applied to each village allows us to treat the roll-out of the program as a quasi-randomized intervention.
-This study aims to address the following aims: a) estimate the contribution of changes in PM2.5, to the overall effect of the policy on health; b) quantify the contribution of changes in the chemical composition of PM2.5 from different sources to the overall effect on health outcomes, and c) quantify the impact of the policy on outdoor air quality and personal air pollution exposures.
+Background.
+Improving air quality is a policy priority in China.
+Starting in 2016, the Beijing municipal government designated coal-restricted areas and simultaneously offered subsidies for the purchase and installation of mostly electric-powered heat pumps to replace coal-heating stoves.
+This study aims to: a) estimate the contribution of changes in PM2.5, to the overall effect of the policy on health; b) quantify the contribution of changes in the chemical composition of PM2.5 from different sources to the overall effect on health outcomes, and c) quantify the impact of the policy on outdoor air quality and personal air pollution exposures.